 If monitoring points to the need for changes to project strategy, these changes must be outlined in the narrative report.
-However, partners should note that if they are proposing major changes to the project which are likely to have a significant impact on the expected results, these should be notified separately and in a timely manner to Irish Aid.
+Where partners are proposing major changes to the project which are likely to have a significant impact on the expected results, these should be notified separately and in a timely manner to Irish Aid.
 Reports must be presented electronically according to the format laid out in Appendix A.